 By Brooke Tanner

-Brooke Tanner is a Real Estate Express alum and real estate agent at Coldwell Banker Schmidt in West Michigan with over 20 years of customer service experience.
+Brooke Tanner is a real estate agent at Coldwell Banker Schmidt in West Michigan with over 20 years of customer service experience.
 She strives to be the best resource and trusted advisor for all buyers and sellers by staying on top of industry changes and trends.